 Lithuanian/EU statues) who may be accompanied by one person.

-Excursion of the premises (Duration: 120 minutes): Price (for groups up to
+Excursion of the premises (duration: 120 minutes): price (for groups

-Excursion of the premises (Duration: 120 minutes): Price for children,
+Excursion of the premises (duration: 120 minutes): price for

 Services provided (provided reservations are made forehand)

 Thematic excursions and activities;